LucasFaresC/LucasFaresC/README.md

 - 👋 Hi, I’m @LucasFaresC, Student at PUC-PR Brazil
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, C and Solidworks
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm Sãopaulino

 <!---
 LucasFaresC/LucasFaresC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.